SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Automatic_incident_tracking.md

 - Alarm, element, service or view properties, if these have been configured for incident tracking (see [Configuration of incident tracking based on properties](#configuration-of-incident-tracking-based-on-properties)).

-- Parameter (from DataMiner 10.3.1/10.4.0 onwards) and alarm (from DataMiner 10.3.7/10.4.0 onwards) relationship data, on DataMiner Agents that are connected to dataminer.services, have the DataMiner Extension Module *ModelHost* installed, and have been configured to [offload alarm and change point events to the cloud](xref:Controlling_cloudfeed_data_offloads).
+- Parameter relationship data (from DataMiner 10.3.1/10.4.0 onwards) and alarm relationship data (from DataMiner 10.3.7/10.4.0 onwards), on DataMiner Agents that are connected to dataminer.services, have the DataMiner Extension Module *ModelHost* installed, and have been configured to [offload alarm and change point events to the cloud](xref:Controlling_cloudfeed_data_offloads).

 If no suitable match is found, alarms will not be grouped.
 Also, since only alarms with an alarm focus score are taken into account, automatic incident tracking does not apply to information events, suggestion events or notice messages.